4.52 from 236 votes

 Recipe Tips and Tricks

-• The bars are easier to cut when chilled.
-To speed things up, you can cool the pan to room temperature, then transfer the whole pan to the refrigerator to chill.
+• When chilled, the bars are easier to cut.
+To speed things up, you can cool the pan to room temperature and then transfer the whole pan to the refrigerator to chill.

-• Line the baking with foil or parchment paper, and you can lift the whole slab out of the pan and onto a cutting board.
-Use a sharp knife to cut into squares.
+• Line the baking sheet with foil or parchment paper.
+Lift the whole slab out of the pan and onto a cutting board.
+Use a sharp knife to cut it into squares.

 • Will you be traveling with this dessert?
 The pecan bars are sturdiest when cold, so you might want to put a couple of ice packs in the container being used to transport.